 - G.S.
 14-415.35.
-Carrying Handguns. - Any person who is a United States citizen and is at least 18 years old may carry a handgun, openly or concealed, without a concealed handgun permit in North Carolina unless otherwise provided by State law or federal law. - A person would not be permitted to carry a handgun on posted private property, with certain exceptions. - A person would be prohibited from consuming alcohol while carrying a concealed handgun. - \circ It would be unlawful for anyone to carry a handgun if that person is: - Otherwise ineligible to own, possess, or receive a firearm under another provision of law. - Is under indictment, or a finding of probable cause that the person committed a felony. - Adjudicated guilty in any court of a felony. - A fugitive from justice. - An unlawful user of, or addicted to, marijuana, alcohol, or any depressant, stimulant, or narcotic drug. - Is currently, or has been previously adjudicated by a court to be a danger to self or others due to mental illness or lack of mental capacity. - Discharged under conditions other than honorable from the Armed Forces of the United States. - Adjudicated guilty of, or received a prayer for judgment continued for certain violent misdemeanors, or prohibited from possessing a firearm due to conviction of a domestic violence crime.
+Carrying Handguns. - Any person who is a United States citizen and is at least 18 years old may carry a handgun, openly or concealed, without a concealed handgun permit in North Carolina unless otherwise provided by State law or federal law. - A person would not be permitted to carry a handgun on posted private property, with certain exceptions. - A person would be prohibited from consuming alcohol while carrying a concealed handgun. - It would be unlawful for anyone to carry a handgun if that person is: - Otherwise ineligible to own, possess, or receive a firearm under another provision of law. - Is under indictment, or a finding of probable cause that the person committed a felony. - Adjudicated guilty in any court of a felony. - A fugitive from justice. - An unlawful user of, or addicted to, marijuana, alcohol, or any depressant, stimulant, or narcotic drug. - Is currently, or has been previously adjudicated by a court to be a danger to self or others due to mental illness or lack of mental capacity. - Discharged under conditions other than honorable from the Armed Forces of the United States. - Adjudicated guilty of, or received a prayer for judgment continued for certain violent misdemeanors, or prohibited from possessing a firearm due to conviction of a domestic violence crime. - Is free on bond or personal recognizance for crimes that would make it unlawful for the person to be carrying a concealed weapon.